lowern1ght/resume-lwnight/README.md

 - Development of services and a monolithic web application on ASP.NET Core
 - Integration of solutions for working with commercial equipment
 - Participation in the planning of architectural solutions
-- Development of web-api for interaction with the front end
-- Writing benchmark, unit tests
 - Code analysis and refactoring

 <span style="font-size: 24px; line-height: 4">